 Implementors are execution agents that receive a single scoped subtask and carry it out using available tools, under two hard constraints: a per-subtask retry cap (VeriMAP defaults to 3 attempts), and a structured output contract the Coordinator merges by key name for downstream nodes.
 The Plan-Execute paper notes that this separation produces cost-efficiency and reasoning-quality advantages.
 Because Implementor scope is narrower than the Coordinator's, teams can route Implementor work to cheaper models while reserving the strongest model for the Coordinator.

 Preventing the failure modes documented earlier requires three isolation layers: input isolation (each Implementor runs in its own context window, populated only with what the Coordinator assembled), output isolation (structured contracts ensure only declared variables pass forward), and filesystem isolation (git worktrees prevent concurrent writes).
 Without the worktree layer, input and output isolation still leave the silent-overwrite failure mode open.
-Anthropic's Claude Agent SDK work states the rationale: subagents enable parallelization and help manage context because they use isolated context windows and only send relevant information back to the orchestrator.
+Anthropic's Claude Agent SDK work confirms the rationale: subagents use isolated context windows and only send relevant information back to the orchestrator.

-Intent runs each Implementor in an isolated git worktree so Specialist Agents execute in parallel waves without filesystem conflicts.
-Simpler multi-agent systems have Implementors consume the plan and produce code; Intent introduces a bidirectional relationship where Implementors read from and write back to the spec as work completes, keeping plan and codebase synchronized.
+Cosmos runs each Implementor in an isolated Environment so agents execute in parallel waves without filesystem conflicts.
+Simpler multi-agent systems have Implementors consume the plan and produce code; Cosmos introduces a bidirectional relationship where Implementors read from and write back to the shared context as work completes, keeping plan and codebase synchronized.
 Teams new to this model can start with the Bring Your Own Agent guide.

 How the Verifier Closes the Loop

 The Verifier validates Implementor output against the original specification, producing pass/fail plus structured feedback that feeds back into the Coordinator's retry context.
-An SE survey on LLM verification characterizes effective verification as "layered, hybrid pipelines that integrate LLM-based reasoning with static analysis, dynamic testing, and formal methods... no single technique is sufficient in isolation."
+An SE survey on verification in agentic systems argues that effective verification requires layered pipelines combining LLM-based reasoning with static analysis, dynamic testing, and formal methods, since no single technique suffices alone.
 VeriMAP follows suit: each executor node can be equipped with verification functions, and a subtask is complete only when all pass.
 Anthropic's research on effective agents notes code is particularly amenable to this because solutions are verifiable through tests and output quality can be measured objectively.

 Feedback quality determines retry-loop effectiveness.
 SpecLoop's formal equivalence approach feeds counterexamples back to refine specifications, showing that structured error feedback substantially outperforms binary pass/fail.
-Praetorian's deterministic AI orchestration post describes a related blocked-exit return mechanism.
 Verifier accuracy has real failure modes: false positives block correct work and waste retry budget; false negatives ship bugs.
 Teams should log Verifier decisions, sample them for human review early, and order verification stages so deterministic checks (linters, type checkers, test runners) run before expensive LLM semantic review.

 | Verifier Component | Mechanism | Source |